Sifchain/sifnode/docs/tutorials/commission.md

 ### Failure

 Since the `akasha_val` has `projectedValidatorTokens` < `weakestValidatorTokens` in these tests, it never makes it into the validator set and so always has 0% voting power.
-In which case it's not not possible to fail under these conditions.
+In which case it's not not possible to fail to delegate to this validator under these conditions.

 ## Validator not Bonded & numValidators == maxValidators & projectedValidatorTokens > weakestValidatorTokens